Child Development Services - Frequently Asked Questions

 Do you provide meals for my child during the school day?
 Can I send my child with his/her own food from home?

 Depending on the program, a snack or meals may be provided.
-While children are encouraged to be a part of the school district nutrition program, families can opt out of the meal program at enrollment or during the year by calling CDS at 310-399-5865.
+While children are encouraged to be a part of the school district nutrition program, families can opt out of the meal program at enrollment or during the year by contacting our department.
 The school district participates in the state nutrition program and follows nutrition regulations set by local, State, and Federal governments.

 My child has food allergies or preferences?
 How can I let the school know what he/she can and cannot eat?

-During the enrollment process there is an opportunity to inform CDS that your child has allergies.
-A doctor’s notification is required for accommodations to food allergies.
+During the enrollment process, there is an opportunity to inform CDS that your child has allergies.
+A doctor’s notification is required for accommodation for food allergies.
 While there may be occasions when children can choose their food, most of the time meals are served from a set menu.
 Families can opt out of the food program and provide their child’s food.

 My child has a medical condition where medication is required daily.
 How is this handled in each classroom?